KBGB2024 – Middle Distance

 Competitors who do not download will be considered as missing, resulting in a search for this competitor.
 If you decide not to finish your race, please come back to the download area, so we know you are back safe and sound.

 Provisional live results will be displayed on the O-Lynx results display at the Arena.
 Official results will be available on the results page of the event website.
 Results on winsplits will be posted as soon as possible after each event.

-Route Gadget and Maps for each event will be published as soon as possible.
+Route Gadget and maps for each event will be published as soon as possible afterwards.

 If there is anything a competitor wishes to clarify about the download, or if a control failed to beep and flash, was missing, or any other problem occurred on the course, please proceed to the download station.
 Officials there, in consultation with the Controller, will assist to resolve the issue as soon as is practical.
 There is no punch enquiry fee.